Intomies/memoryGame/README.md

 In those folders you can put whatever images you want, but I suggest you use .png as the file format, as the game uses alpha channel in some parts.
 The ```./back```, ```./main_menu``` and ```./table``` folders must contain atleast one image each.
 For the ```./front``` folder 32 images is the optimal amount.

 The game can be started by running ```./main.py```

+## What the game looks like

+Here are some screenshots from the game.
+I used Minecraft-themed images as game graphics.

+### Main screen
+![Main Menu]{/data/demo/main_menu.png "Main Menu"}